An unknottedness result for self shrinkers with multiple ends: Introduction

-There are related unknottedness results for minimal surfaces in $\R^3$, the most relevent one being the result of Meeks and Yau \cite{MY} for minimal surfaces of finite topology.
-However, there additional topological facts of classical minimal surfaces are used, most apparently to the author the topologically parallel ends theorem which says that a classical minimal surface with $k$ ends and finite topology is isotopic to a surface asymptotic to $k$ parallel planes -- this is intuitively true because the blowdown of a minimal surface (with some growth assumptions) yields a minimal cone (possibly with multiplicity) which in the surface case must be a plane.
-To the author's knowledge though the situation for shrinkers is unclear and there seems to be partial evidence both for and against the ends of a self shrinker to be parallel though, although in the case where apriori the ends are parallel it seems plausible that their arguments can be applied (resolving this apparent uncertainty one way or the other seems to be a natural question for future work).
-This and more is discussed in the concluding remarks.
-At any rate our argument is significantly different from theirs, even when $k =2$ (when $k =2$, the ends are automatically parallel so an adapatation (if possible) of their work would apply to give corollary \ref{twoends}, in fact without assuming apriori that the ends are attached to a topologically standard surface). $ $
+There are related unknottedness results for minimal surfaces in $\R^3$, the most relevent one being the result of Meeks and Yau \cite{MY} for minimal surfaces of finite topology and any number of ends.
+However, there additional topological facts of complete classical minimal surfaces are used, most apparently to the author the topologically parallel ends theorem which says that a classical minimal surface $M$ with $k$ ends and finite topology is isotopic to a surface asymptotic to $k$ parallel planes -- intuitively this is true because the blowdown of a minimal surface, with some growth assumptions, yields a minimal cone, possibly with multiplicity, which in the surface case must be a plane.
+This allows the authors to essentially reduce down to the case that $M$ has one end, for which Waldhausen's theorem can be applied; see also the discussion at the start of section 3 below.
+Correspondingly their notion of topological standardness is of $k$ parallel ends connected together by straight cylindrical segments, with an unknotted compact part attached as illustrated in figure 1 of their article, which seems to differ from ours at least when there are 3 or more ends.
+This is because it seems that generally speaking if a surface has 3 or more parallel ends it won't be a handlebody, even if topologically standard in their defintion, in our sense.
+One can see this even considering just three parallel planes, adjacent planes attached by cylinders. $ $